 April 6th Regular Seaplane service Guernsey to Alderney started up.

 July 31st.
 Seaplane ‘Cloud of Iona’ lost en route from St. Peter Port to St. Aubin, Jersey.
 This fascinating and tragic event prompted Jersey to have a motor lifeboat – the ‘Howard D’ arrives the following year.

 W/T (Wireless telegraphy) radio replaced by R/T (Radio Telephony).
 Until the previous year, the Jersey lifeboat had neither engine nor radio!

 French Trawler ‘B3035’ in difficulties at Havre Gosselin, Sark.
-Lifeboat and ‘New Fawn’ with Capt Franklin Harbourmaster on board, attend.
-Later revealed that she was French ‘submarine chaser’ with 43 crew, 6 guns and depth charges!
+Lifeboat and ‘New Fawn’ with Harbourmaster Capt Franklin on board, attend.
+It was later revealed that she was a French ‘submarine chaser’ with 43 crew, 6 guns and depth charges!

 The dead from the raid on St. Peter Port included Police Constable Clifford ‘Chipper’ Bougourd.
 His son Peter went on to become the Coxswain of the St. Peter Port lifeboat.

 As a consequence, during the war period, the relief lifeboat RNLB ‘Alfred and Clara Heath’ remained in Guernsey and was used by the German forces as a patrol boat and scrapped at the end of the war.